-One of Asia’s leading financial services group, Singapore-based DBS Bank has been expanding its presence across the entire region, particularly in mainland China, by capitalizing on the trends transforming the Asian economy: a growing middle class, booming infrastructure, increased urbanization and the spread of e-commerce.
+One of Asia’s leading financial services group, Singapore-based DBS Bank has been expanding its presence across the entire region, particularly in mainland China and India, by capitalizing on the trends transforming the Asian economy: a growing middle class, booming infrastructure, increased urbanization and the spread of e-commerce.

 As a major financial, technological and digital hub in Asia, Singapore has gained the advantage of playing economic intermediary between the region and the West.
 That position becomes more significant as Asia, for the foreseeable future, will eclipse the United States and Europe in terms of economic growth.